Disciples of Christ Historical Society: History

-Mission statement

-The mission of Disciples of Christ Historical Society is to proclaim the Gospel of Jesus Christ by preserving the heritage and telling the story of the Stone-Campbell tradition.
-Disciples of Christ Historical Society is the primary archive and collective memory for Stone-Campbell congregations throughout the world.
-Our purpose is to collect and maintain documents and artifacts and we are an agency of proclamation.
-Like our founders we believe in the unity of all people of faith.
-Our mission, then, is to insure that the ideal which was delivered to us – an open and welcoming Church – will remain available for the generations to come.

 Holdings

 The Society holds the historic records of approximately 23,000 congregations, 40,000 bibliographic files, as well as personal papers of 35,000 members of the denomination.
 The archives also house over 300,000 historic photographs.
 Among its more unusual holdings is a necklace made of leopard’s teeth from the Belgian Congo (now the Democratic Republic of the Congo), brought to the United States by Disciples missionary Royal J. Dye.

 In 2006, the Society partnered with the Christian Board of Publications to underwrite the publication of the first-ever global history of the Stone-Campbell tradition.

 In 2008, the Society opened a public exhibit hall to highlight and interpret its collections.

 In 2011, the Society established a collection of local church cookbooks in a new effort to depict local church history.